lwade/euca-wiki/Starter-Images.md

 Find below a list of various images for Linux distributions.
-If you have any questions about any of these images, please join the community mailing list and ask.
+We also have the [[Kexec-images]] page, that should be merged with this one.

 ## Listing of Starter images